 If you’re looking to visit on the cheap, we recommend buying tickets online so you can skip the line.
 Pick up a map and start exploring on your own!
 Prior research into each building will pay off.
 We decided to get a private tour guide through MoscowMe, since we don’t know much about Russian culture.
 We were thankful for our knowledgeable and English speaking guide Kirill.
 A private tour cost us $62 USD each.

 4. Experience an Authentic Siberian Banya

-We were looking into experiencing a Banya, a detoxifying Russian sauna where you’re brushed with a bundle of birch, linden, and oak brooms.
-Sanduny first caught our eye, the oldest bathhouse in Russia founded in 1808, but weren’t sold on having to separate into different gender pools.
-Ari discovered a Banya nearby, Bannyy Dom Stoleshniki.
-It appeared to be a more intimate Banya and had stunning pictures online.
-We were wary, however, since we couldn’t find any English reviews, no Tripadvisor reviews, and the package we desired was quite above our budget.
+We were looking into experiencing a banya, a detoxifying Russian sauna where you’re brushed with a bundle of birch, linden, and oak brooms.
+Ari discovered a banya nearby called Banya Dom Stoleshniki.
+It appeared to be a more intimate Banya, since it was a private experience.
+Some other banyas are public with separate gender pools.